digitalnatives/assessment/js-numerals/README.md

 That's all.

+Extra points:

-Extra points: write your code in TDD / BDD, use cucumber, rspec, or other test frameworks
+* write your code in TDD / BDD, use any test frameworks